autism-101/hugo-website/content/english/newly-diagnosed.md

     ###### Service

     \"Ira has been advocating for disabled students on their university campus as a disabled graduate student.
 They enjoy playing online games with their friends and connecting to other autistic adults and the disability community through social media.\"
     "

+  - image: "images/social_autie.jpg"
+    content : "##### SocialAutie.com

+    <a href=\"https://socialautie.com\" text=\"Social Autie\">Social Autie</a> is run by autistic self-advocate Carole Jean Whittington.
+She hosts the \"Mind Your Autistic Brain\" Talk Show for Late Identified Autistics.

+    <br><br>

+    ###### Coaching Available

+    Today, she teaches a global audience of adult Autistics in over 65 countries how to go from Burnout to Thriving through The UnVeiling Method™.
+Carole Jean uses her *NeuroDistinct perspective to share a common language from a place of deep knowing and experience.
+    "
 ######################### Intro Video #####################
 intro_video: